mf2vec-dev/mf2ff/README.md

 | **Supports cull commands** | ✅&nbsp;Yes | 🤔&nbsp;Limited | ❌&nbsp;No | ❔ | ❌&nbsp;No | ❌&nbsp;No | ✅&nbsp;Yes | ✅&nbsp;Yes |
 | **Supports variable fonts** | ❌&nbsp;No | ❌&nbsp;No, maybe in the future | ❌&nbsp;No | ❌&nbsp;No | ❌&nbsp;No | ❌&nbsp;No | ❔ | ❌&nbsp;No |

+Although the above comparison has been carefully prepared, it may contain errors and other interesting tools may be missing.
+Please feel free to provide feedback to improve this section.

 ## Examples
 The following are some examples created with `mf2ff`.
 The outlines and filled characters are shown as they are displayed in FontForge.
 Note that the results are not perfect yet.